This stunning 342-bedroom hotel with its iconic feature fins, is the UK’s first Canopy by Hilton hotel, and the largest in 4C Hotel Group’s portfolio.

-The first Canopy by Hilton hotel in the UK is now complete.
-Featuring iconic feature fins, this stunning 342-bedroom hotel is situated in a prime City location in Aldgate.
-Designed by architects Acme, this 1970’s office block underwent a radical reconfiguration taking inspiration from the East End neighbourhood it’s in and is a fitting development to accompany the expansion of the City of London.
+Designed by architects, Acme, the 1970’s office block underwent a radical reconfiguration, taking inspiration from the East End neighbourhood it is situated in and is a fitting development to accompany the expansion of the City of London.

-Commissioned by the client 4C Hotel Group in January 2017, Colorminium worked on a façade strategy starting with optimisation through to developing the detailed design of the façade with Acme architects from RIBA stage 2.
-To assist the client in capitalising on his return, a set of cost parameters for the complete envelope was worked up with a brief to understand, unpick and challenge the façade approach – all with the view of providing best value.
+Originally commissioned by the client 4C Hotel Group on a concept stage 2 design, we started work on a façade strategy to optimise and develop the detailed design of the façade that met the architectural vision whilst achieving the price point in the development appraisal.
+With the main aim to assist the client to capitalise on his return, we worked up a set of cost parameters for the complete envelope, with a brief to understand, unpick and challenge the façade approach – all with the view of providing best value.

 As well as detailed design, a sound approach was needed in finalising the methodology of what has been a challenging build.
 The constraints of an inner-city environment were all there to be juggled with, as well as an overlapped programme with the hotel fit-out.